Radio Corporation Of America

 RCA “Big Color” advertisement for the new 21 inch color 21-CT-55 color television courtesy Early Television Foundation.
 View PDF here.

-An RCA advertisement proclaiming the reliability of the RCA 21CT55.
+A 1971 RCA advertisement proclaiming the reliability of the RCA 21CT55.
 A couple shown with their 21CT55.

 We will be updating with additional photos and information as the restoration progresses in the days and weeks to come.